liv-ac-uk/comp122/labs/regex/README.md

 If you want to be more general and match any character (except for newline) then we use a full-stop character `.` so `.*` would match any number of character until the end of the line.
 If we wanted to specifically match for a full stop, then we can escape this wild behaviour with a backslash. `\.*` would match any number of full-stops in a row.

+{% spoiler "Hint" %}
+You can use a capital letter for the main three wildcards (`\d`, `\w`, `\s`) to invert these.
+E.g. `\D` selects any non decimal character, `\W` matches any non-ASCII character, and `\S` matches any non-whitespace character.

+{% endspoiler %}

 {% next %}

 ## I am what I Spam

 We will use regular expressions to parse datasets, such as a subset of emails from the (CLAIR dataset of spam emails)[https://www.kaggle.com/rtatman/fraudulent-email-corpus].
 If you open this file, you will see that it follows a standard set of lines for the metadata for each email, followed by the message body of the email.

-With the power of regex, let's try and get all the email addresses that are associated with each of these spammers.
+With the power of regex, let's try and get all the email addresses that are associated with each of these spammers and find out who they were sending emails to.

 {% next %}